Background

 Both the psychotic and the narcissist confuse external objects with internal objects and consequently they are not sure that anything exists internally or externally.
 The lines are blurred and everything becomes fuzzy and fog-ridden.

-Ericsson called it basic trust.
+To develop ontological security, a person must first trust.
+Erikson called it basic trust.
 The person must learn to trust, develop a generalized sense of trust in the nature and stability of social structures, environments, the world out there and the world in here.

-And this type of generalized trust is established in childhood and maintained through experience and routine.
 It is well documented that good parenting or good enough parenting engenders in children a sense of trust in others and in things out there in the world.

 Through consistency in parenting practices, unconditional love coupled with firm boundaries setting and discipline, these kind of practices teach children that other people, especially adults, can be trusted and that through practice they could become almost perfect.